 - Heat a skillet to medium, add a little oil.
 Add the mushrooms & eggplant and let cook for a few minutes until the mushrooms become soft.
 Add the red pepper and scallions and cook for a few minutes more.
 Add a splash of soy sauce if you wish.

 - Toss noodles with as much of the peanut sauce as you like.
-Add veggies.
-Taste and adjust seasonings.
+Add veggies and season to taste.

 - Top with sesame seeds and crushed peanuts.
 Serve warm or cold.